 Each child will receive a sketch book of their own to keep.
 We will use these Nature Journals as a way to process, document, & wonder about some of the creatures & plant life we find out here, using the John Muir Laws method.
 Our activities will vary with the seasons and will be structured based on what is happening here on the farm and what we want to learn together, but there will also be a chance for child-led play as well.
 We include singing, storytelling, music, dance, and everything in between that moves us!
 It’s also worth pointing out our passion for collecting and sharing books that spark the imagination and help kids process.
 We have quite a collection building, we intend to continue investing in our program(and our lives!) this way and will always read at least one story with the kids.

 We also want to be clear that we are committed to offering a secular experience.
 We are not affiliated with any church or faith and wholeheartedly welcome all walks of life, with open arms!

 Be sure to check out & follow #lunahillwildschool on Instagram & Facebook for a peek into what we’re up to out here!

 What should my child bring?

--Tools Optional: magnifying glass, colored pencils, Binoculars, Compass, and such….
+-Tools Optional: an adventure backpack, magnifying glass, Binoculars, Compass, and such….

-***Although we encourage teaching and allowing children to safely use knives, we will not be allowing any kids to bring a knife to Kids Club.
+***Although we encourage teaching and allowing children to safely use knives, we will not be allowing any kids to bring a knife to Wild School.
 We will be teaching whittling skills, but parents will be notified ahead of the date we plan to do so, and then they may bring their own.